Prashant200999/Pull_request/README.md

 ## Usage

-1. **Update the AWS Connection**: Ensure that your OpenOps AWS connection (`<aws-account>`) is correctly set with valid credentials or IAM Role.
+1. **Update the AWS Connection**: Ensure that your OpenOps AWS connection (`aws-prashant`) is correctly set with valid credentials or IAM Role.
 2. **Configure IAM Role**: Apply the Trust and Permissions policies provided.
 3. **Deploy Workflow**: Import the exported JSON into your OpenOps environment.
 4. **Monitor Results**:
    - Slack notifications in channel `C08LZL63FB9`
    - OpenOps table named **"Under-utilized EIPs"**